 On the other hand, I have a good friend who is making $10 an hour and trying to find daycare.
 The cheapest she has found is $32 per day.
 Do the math and you’ll find she just can’t make it.

 Take a careful look at your budget and set a reasonable expectation for what you can afford.
-Once you have a general idea on pricing it is time to start doing your research.
+Once you have a general idea of pricing it is time to start doing your research.
 Do you research long before your maternity leave is over.
 Often finding a daycare can be very time-consuming.

 - You’ll want to ask specifics on pricing, guidelines for care and policy towards newborns.

 - Speak with other parents who are using the facility and get their honest opinions.

 - Tour local centers to get a personalized feel for potential sites

 - If possible talk to other parents who are using the same facilities.

 - I reached out via social media and got some great advice and help.

 - If you have any hesitations about the site or character of a babysitter start running.